jiportilla/ACME-demo/script/IEAM-policy-demo.md

 ## 5. Agreement negotiations

-Once the service deployment is saved, then things will begin to happen autonomously in the background.
-Your autonomous Agreement Robots (AgBots) in the `Management Hub` will notice this policy and will begin negotiations with your autonomous `Agents` on each of your registered edge nodes to suggest that those `Agents` should consider running the associated service workload.
+Once the `service deployment` is saved, then things will begin to happen autonomously in the background.
+Your autonomous Agreement Robots (**AgBots**) in the **Management Hub** will notice this policy and will begin negotiations with your autonomous **Agents** on each of your registered edge nodes to suggest that those **Agents**  should consider running the associated service workload.

-Each `Agent` will then evaluate the `AgBot`'s proposal based on its local `policy` and will decide whether or not it is appropriate to accept the `agreement` and begin validating the workload, and eventually, if appropriate, to run the workload.
+Each **Agent**  will then evaluate the **AgBot's** proposal based on its local `policy` and will decide whether or not it is appropriate to accept the `agreement` and begin validating the workload, and eventually, if appropriate, to run the workload.

 Now move back to the `Nodes` tab to watch this service being deployed.